johnsonandjohnson/Bodiless-JS/packages/bodiless-psh/README.md

 * [How to Guide: How to configure caching for static assets](https://community.platform.sh/t/how-to-configure-caching-for-static-assets/187)

-If there are issues or need to troubleshoot, here are some good resources
+If there are issues or you need to troubleshoot, here are some good resources:
 * [Checking Fastly Cache](https://docs.fastly.com/en/guides/checking-cache)

     ``` curl -svo /dev/null -H "Fastly-Debug:1" www.example.com/index.html ```